Rainclaw/ReactBaseTemplate/LogBook.md

   viii) Started the App using npm start ix) Successfully Displayed "Hello World"

-3) Learning how to do the Hot Reloading
+3) Learning how to do the Hot Reloading:
+  i) Searched around the internet on what a hot reload is-
+    a) found 2 ways to do it using docker (Didnt work) b)found a youtube video(Followed it step by step) ii) Successfully added the functionality suing Gaeron library https://github.com/gaearon/react-hot-loader